Sendible insights Social Media Proposal: How to Win Clients in 2025

 It’s useful to break this section into subsections, so it’s clear for everyone.
 Typical subheadings in a social media proposal include:

-- Brand monitoring: Advise which are some of the brand keywords and hashtags you could be tracking.
+• Brand monitoring: Advise on some of the brand keywords and hashtags you could be tracking.

-- Engagement and community: Advise how often you’ll be engaging with followers.
-For example, a set amount of time each day or reply to engagements within a set number of hours.
+• Engagement and community: Advise how often you’ll engage with followers.
+For example, a set amount of time each day or replying to engagements within a set number of hours.

-- Timelines and milestones: Used for specific campaigns; e.g. holiday promotions, in addition to the regular posting schedule.
+• Timelines and milestones: These are used for specific campaigns, e.g., holiday promotions, in addition to the regular posting schedule.

 For larger accounts, you might also want to nominate individuals who’ll be involved.
 For example, the lead copywriter, designer, and project or account manager.